 This is great.
 Probably a violent alien being shoved into a cell with me.

-Let’s hope my theory about not being a sex slave holds up, because this ‘guy’ is enormous, and I hate being wrong.
-Especially about such a heavy topic of sex slavery.
+This ‘guy’ is enormous, and I hate being wrong.
+Especially since I just finished thinking that these guys haven’t been violent.
 I practically have my own church, a member of one, which is dedicated to me always being right.
 This is not the time to learn my whole belief in myself is for nothing.
 Talk about a crisis of faith here.

-After an hour of listening to him grumble and attack his hair and yes, his horns too, all while ignoring me, I can’t take it anymore.
+After an hour of listening to him grumble and attack his hair and yes, all while ignoring me, I can’t take it anymore.
 I want to know if I have things translated right.
-So I start simple, and hopefully in the Universal language.
+And I’m desperate.
+I don’t want to die in this cell, but how can I not try to do something to get out of here?
+So, I start simple, and hopefully in the Universal language.

 “Hello,” I say into the speaker of my computer, so it will translate, as I look right at him.
 I would say that I got the desired effect, but I didn’t.
 It is better.
-He looks sharply at me, and almost fell over while doing a double take, obviously shocked.
+He looks sharply at me and almost falls over while doing a double-take, obviously shocked.